coq/roadmaps/text/roadmap-8.6.md

   guaranteed here (H. Herbelin).
   What changed?
 Postponed to June 1st.

-- [ ] ?
-[PR#164](https://github.com/coq/coq/pull/164): A few tactics for
+- [ ] [PR#164](https://github.com/coq/coq/pull/164): A few tactics for
    8.6 (H. Herbelin)
    Discussion:
    H: it is stepwise additions, so next version will add something else.
    G: it should be the default if it's the right way.

+   Decision:
-   - Injection introduces many incompatibilities, we'll need a legacy tactic to replace it.
+   - merge changes on injection, but we'll need a legacy tactic to replace it.
 Idea to use a module for deprecated tactics.

-   - intros until 1.
-(1st). opposition to 1st
+   - opposition to ordinal notations ("intros until 1st")

+   - eintros ok, but make sure all e-variants are called for intro patterns (einjection,...)

+   - do not merge "==>"

+   - do not merge /constr intro pattern

+   - "as" clause to specialize ok

-   -
+   - other code clean-up ok

 - [ ] :exclamation: Properly handle Hint Extern with conclusions of the form _ -> _" in typeclass resolution (M. Sozeau)